t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Privacy protection {#sec7-9}

-Users will be surrounded by tens of connected devices.
+Users will be surrounded by hundreds of connected devices.
 Even if the communication links are encrypted and protected, information about the users might be collected for different purposes affecting their privacy.
 In {{Ziegeldorf}}, privacy in the IoT is defined as the threefold guarantee to the user for:
 1. awareness of privacy risks imposed by smart things and services surrounding the data subject,
-2. individual control over the collection and processing of personal information by the surrounding smart things
+2. individual control over the collection and processing of personal information by the surrounding smart things,
 3. awareness and control of subsequent use and dissemination of personal information by those entities to any entity outside the subject's personal control sphere.

 Based on this definition, several privacy threats and challenges are identified in the work of Ziegeldorf: